juancitotrucupey/Learning_ML/README.md

 # Learning_ML
-A collection of ML model implementations product of our learning
+A collection of ML model implementations product of our learning.